rpsammons6/Stimme/README.md

 - **New Icons** New icons by Rutmer Zijlstra from the Noun Project have been added.
 Legacy icons are still within the assets folder until all icon cases are covered.

-- **Bootstrapper** Added bootstrapper for easier app access and portability.
-Running the .bat file will automatically install the necessary dependencies.
-Check the README below for more details.
+- **Bootstrapper** Still fixing bootstrapper.
+Run main.py in your IDE for now.

 ## Previous Release (v1.1)